statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 c) The designated or elected Office shall not treat the international application under paragraph b) as if the international filing date had been accorded under Rule 20.3b)(i) or 20.5b), or corrected under Rule 20.5c), without giving the applicant the opportunity to make observations on the intended treatment, or to make a request under paragraph d), within a time limit which shall be reasonable under the circumstances.

 d) Where the designated or elected Office, in accordance with paragraph c), has notified the applicant that it intends to treat the international application as if the international filing date had been corrected under Rule 20.5c), the applicant may, in a notice submitted to that Office within the time limit referred to in paragraph c), request that the missing part concerned be disregarded for the purposes of national processing before that Office, in which case that part shall be considered not to have been furnished and that Office shall not treat the international application as if the international filing date had been corrected.

+### Rule  82quater

+####Excuse of Delay in Meeting Time Limits

+82 *quater*.1 *Excuse of Delay in Meeting Time Limits*

+(a) Any interested party may offer evidence that a time limit fixed in the Regulations for performing an action before the receiving Office, the International Searching Authority, the Authority specified for supplementary search, the International Preliminary Examining Authority or the International Bureau was not met due to war, revolution, civil disorder, strike, natural calamity or other like reason in the locality where the interested party resides, has his place of business or is staying, and that the relevant action was taken as soon as reasonably possible.

+(b) Any such evidence shall be addressed to the Office, Authority or the International Bureau, as the case may be, not later than six months after the expiration of the time limit applicable in the given case.
+If such circumstances are proven to the satisfaction of the addressee, delay in meeting the time limit shall be excused.

+(c) The excuse of a delay need not be taken into account by any designated or elected Office before which the applicant, at the time the decision to excuse the delay is taken, has already performed the acts referred to in Article 22 or Article 39.

 ### Rule  83